Quick question: how much does a new heat pump cost? Hundreds of dollars? Thousands?

 This article breaks down the costs of a heat pump and explains why each one may be necessary.
 By the end of the article, you’ll have a range of potential costs and options to begin your budgeting and decision-making process.

-- Electric disconnect and conduit from the disconnect to the heat pump
+- Electrical components: This includes the electrical disconnect and conduit from the disconnect to the heat pump.

 Electrical Requirements in Heat Pump Installation